Mortalitas/GShade/README.md

 * Optional Desktop Update Reminder
 * Uninstaller

-A comprehensive **FAQ** which includes tutorials for GShade can be found here: https://gposers.com/gshade/gshade-faq
+A comprehensive **Quick Reference** which includes tutorials for GShade can be found [here](https://gshade.org/ref).

-For preset creators looking to distribute their work independently, an **easily customizable preset installer** written in C# can be found here: https://github.com/Mortalitas/GShade-Preset-Installer
+For preset creators looking to distribute their work independently, an **easily customizable preset installer** written in C# can be found [here](https://github.com/Mortalitas/GShade-Preset-Installer).